Nia DaCosta: 2018–2023

 DaCosta was chosen to helm what was described as a spiritual sequel to the original Candyman (1992) in 2018.
 The film returned to the Chicago neighborhood of the first film.
 The film was produced by Jordan Peele through Monkeypaw Productions, with Peele citing the original as "a landmark film for Black representation in the horror genre".
 DaCosta explains that for Candyman, it was much easier to tell the story because the people to experience these issues are the ones sharing the story.
 Yahya Abdul-Mateen II starred in the film, with Tony Todd returning as the film's titular villain, and Teyonah Parris, and Nathan Stewart-Jarrett co-starring.
 Production began in the spring of 2019, and wrapped the following September.
 The original teaser trailer was released on June 17, 2021.
 Universal Pictures released the film theatrically on August 27, 2021, and received positive reviews.
-DaCosta was intent on not depicting the everyday horrors committed against black people.
+DaCosta was intent on not depicting the everyday horrors committed against Black people.
 Her priority was to inflict psychological terror and steer clear of current event depictions.
 Candyman (2021) was set to be released during the Black Lives Matter movement.
-While working on the Top Boy series in London she learned that she was on Peele's shortlist to direct the film, and she became the first African-American female director to have a film debut at the top of the box office.
+While working on Top Boy in London she learned that she was on Peele's shortlist to direct the film, and she became the first Black female director to have a film debut at the top of the box office.